dylan-chong/itunes-applescripts/README.md

 ## How to use ##

+1. Run `gulp ls` to see all available script names
+2. Run `gulp build-execute -s a-script-name` to build and then execute the script

+Or alternately:

-1. Run `gulp build` to build all of the scripts into `./build/`
+1. Run `gulp build` to build all of the scripts into `./build/`, or run `gulp build -s <the-script-name>` to build a specific script (run `gulp ls` to see all available names)
-2. Call `gulp -e build/<SCRIPT-NAME-HERE>` to run a specific script
+2. Call `gulp execute build/<SCRIPT-NAME-HERE>` to run a specific script

-*Note: There are plenty of TypeScript warnings because this project was recently moved to TypeScript, and almost no TS interfaces have been added yet.*
+*Note: There are plenty of TypeScript warnings because this project was recently moved to TypeScript, but not all scripts have been typed yet.*

+You can also run `gulp help` to see the list of tasks and descriptions

 ### Enabling scripts ###